Colors are very important in web and mobile development. They either make a page aesthetically beautiful and sleek or displeasing to look at.

 The code above will result in the color picker below.
 You can choose the hue using the outer circle and adjust the saturation and lightness using the slider bars at the bottom.
 The resulting color will display in the inner circle:

-This color picker uses a hue-and-saturation color wheel and lightness slider.
+React Native Wheel Color Picker uses a hue and saturation color wheel and a lightness slider.
 Animations on the color picker’s wheel, slider, and swatches will show the changes in color as you make adjustments.

-While this library is overall easy to use, it also has some complex functionalities.
-Two of the most useful ones are swatches and discrete.
+While React Native Wheel Color Picker is easy to use overall, it also has some complex functionalities.
+Two of the most useful ones are swatches and discretes.

 <ColorPicker swatches={true} />

 Discretes, on the other hand, represent the different shades of the swatches.
-For example, if you select the green color from the swatches, the discretes show you the different variations of the selected green color ranging from lighter to darker variations.
+For example, if you select the green color from the swatches, discretes show you the different variations of the selected green color ranging from lighter to darker variations.
 You can add discretes to your color picker like below:

 <ColorPicker discretes={true} />

 The image above shows examples of discretes and swatches.
-The top row of dots contains the discrete, which show the different variations of the selected blue color.
+The top row of dots contains the discrete, which shows the different variations of the selected blue color.
 The bottom row of dots contains the swatches.

 To use the React Native Wheel Color Picker library, install it with either of the commands below: